swisspost/design-system/.changeset/warm-drinks-prove.md

 ---
 '@swisspost/design-system-styles': minor
+'@swisspost/design-system-documentation': minor
 ---

-Used `post-assist` token for global style of form hints.
+Created a hint documentation page and used `post-assist` token for global style of form hints.